If You Love Cauliflower, It Might Be Time to Try Romanesco

 Romanesco vs. Broccoli and Cauliflower

 If you thought that this brassica was some sort of hybrid of broccoli mixed with cauliflower, you're not alone.
-(There is such a thing, broccoflower, but romanesco is its own veggie.)
+(There is such a thing, broccoflower, but it's its own veggie.)

 Though this brassica is not a cross between broccoli and cauliflower, it does have attributes of both.
-Raw, the florets are similar in texture to cauliflower, but romanesco is slightly sweet, similar to broccoli.
+Raw, the florets are similar in texture to cauliflower, but romanesco has smaller buds and is slightly sweet, similar to broccoli.
 It cooks a bit faster than cauliflower: it holds up to heat well and maintains its texture.

 At the Market

-Most farmers' markets will have at least a few heads of romanesco, but it's becoming more common at larger grocery stores.
+Most farmers' markets will have at least a few heads of this pointy plant, but it's becoming more common at larger grocery stores.
 If your neighborhood grocery store doesn't carry it, specialty markets typically do—it's available year-round.

 In the Kitchen

-Romanesco is great roasted with a little bit of olive oil and seasoned with salt and pepper.
-If you're looking for a statement dish, whole-roasted romanesco is visually stunning in addition to being delicious.
-If you want something more involved, you can swap romanesco for cauliflower in most recipes, but it's also good sauteed, in a casserole, grilled or in crudités.
+As a side dish, it's is great roasted with a little bit of olive oil and seasoned with salt and pepper.
+If you're looking for a statement dish, a whole-roasted head of romanesco is visually stunning in addition to being delicious.
+If you want something more involved, you can swap it for cauliflower in most recipes, but it's also good sauteed, in a casserole, grilled or in crudités.

-One quick aside: don't confuse romanesco (the vegetable) with romesco which is a tomato-red pepper sauce made with nuts (which by the way, is also totally worth trying).
+One quick aside: don't confuse the vegetable with romesco which is a tomato-red pepper sauce made with nuts (which by the way, is also totally worth trying).